Foreign Horror Movies That Scare the You to Death

 Watching horror movie trailers is a great pastime of mine.
 Seeing what each director offers in terms of horrific entertainment captivates me.
 The editing of the movie trailers shows how much thought, effort, and time went into making the movie.
 The more thought and effort means the director and production company are proud of their film.
 These horror movie trailers are even more entertaining because, most likely, you haven't seen the movie yet, since they are not American made and are in English subtitles.

 It's important to me to work in my own language now and then.
 I love English, but you can never learn to master a foreign language if you're not brought up with it.— Max von Sydow - Actor

 "Silencio" - Supernatural, Horror Movie

 Lorena Villarreal wrote and directed Silencio in Mexico.
-The supernatural-horror and suspense movie investigates a true supernatural phenomenon known as Zone of Silence, Mexico, a mysterious place where inexplicable things happen and are often referred to as the “Bermuda Triangle” of Mexico.
+The supernatural-horror, suspense movie investigates a real supernatural phenomenon known as Zone of Silence, Mexico, a mysterious place where difficult things happen and often referred to as the “Bermuda Triangle” of Mexico.

 The filmmakers took the license to write an entertaining story, which is entirely fiction.
 They were able to maintain the essence of the Zone of Silence.

 The main character is a psychiatrist, which is the best choice of profession for the movie because it is not an exact science.
 The psychiatrist industry uses made-up labels to call people "mentally ill" when they are the ones who have all the social and mental problems.